UNSW Engineering Journalist-in-Residence Program

 Target group and duration

-The program is for freelance and staff journalists specialising in science writing and with several years of professional experience as a journalist.
+The program is open to both freelance and staff journalists specialising in science and technology who have several years of professional experience as journalists.
 It is open to print, online, radio and television journalists, and is for 21 days (three weeks).
 Preference is given to those journalists who show an interest in the areas listed above, have experience covering them, would benefit from the experience, and can show that their resulting stories will either reach large or diverse audiences.

 Activities and costs